Car Allowance vs. Mileage Reimbursement Explained | Which Method Is Right for Your Business?

 To make things simple, the IRS conducts a study each year on the fixed-and-variable costs of operating a motor vehicle.
 Using this data, it comes up with a recommendation on what the average driver in the United States should be reimbursed.

 Costs such as gas prices, insurance, depreciation, and more go into determining this rate.
-As of mid-2022, the current IRS rate for business mileage is $0.625 per mile.
+As of 2024, the current IRS rate for business mileage is $0.67 per mile.

 This method requires your team to fill out mileage logs and submit them to your company to process and approve their reimbursement.
 Since manual mileage logs are clunky, time-consuming, and inaccurate, we recommend your team use a modern automatic mileage tracker app.